-Test Method: The KRA drug test is a dip style strip.
+Test Method: The KRA drug test is a dip style test strip.

 Kratom can cause effects similar to both opioids and stimulants. two compounds in Kratom leaves, mitragynine and 7-a-hydoxymitragynine, interact with opioid receptors in the brain; producing sedation, pleasure, and decreased pain, especially when users consume large amounts of the plant.

 Mitragynine also interacts with other receptor systems in the brain to produce stimulant effects. - When Kratom is taken in small amounts (1-5 mg) it increases energy, sociability, and alertness instead of sedation.
 Kratom at high does (5-15g) cases uncomfortable and sometime dangerous side effects.
 Extreme sedation and loss of consciousness.